We Have Represented Hundreds of People Who Were charged with Crimes of Violence

 A domestic battery occurs if there is a domestic relationship between the people.
 This can be a dating relationship or a family or household relationship.
 Special procedures and defenses apply to domestic battery.
 Please check out our section on this website regarding domestic battery.

-An aggravated battery occurs when a person intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement to a person, or uses a deadly weapon.
+An aggravated battery occurs when a person causes serious injuries to a person.
+If they cause the serious injuries intentionally or knowingly and cause great bodily harm, permanent disability, or permanent disfigurement to a person, or use a deadly weapon the penalty is greater.
 It is also an aggravated battery if the person struck was pregnant and the offender knew it or should have known it at the time.

 Battery on Law Enforcement Officers and First Responders-Serious Charges

-If you are charged with these offenses you should explore the individual facts of your case with an experienced battery on a law enforcement defense attorney who has handled resisting arrest charges.
+If you are charged with these offenses you should talk about the individual facts of your case with an attorney experienced in battery on a law enforcement cases and who has handled hundreds of resisting arrest charges.
 Please see our experience and qualifications and call us.
 All initial consultations are at no charge and are in the strictest of confidence.

 Murder, Homicide, Manslaughter Defense